tomography/tomoscan/docs/source/demo.rst

 Server mode records
 ===================

-These records are used by the server mode.  **NOTE: This is not yet implemented.**
+These records are used by the server mode.

 .. cssclass:: table-bordered table-striped table-hover
 .. list-table::